Kansas Health Administration Degree Programs

 Good leaders make any business run more smoothly.
 This is particularly true in the healthcare industry, where changing standards and expectations have caused significant changes in facilities all over Kansas.
 Whether you are interested in working in nursing homes, mental health clinics, community clinics, or other healthcare settings, a healthcare administration degree can put you in a great position to be a leader in Kansas medical services.

-For several years, the demand for healthcare managers is expected to continue growing in Kansas, with an overall growth rate of 21% by 2022 (O*Net, 2015).
-Though salaries differ between employment settings, the average income for a Kansas medical manager is $75,800 per year (O*Net, 2015).
+For several years, the demand for healthcare managers is expected to continue growing in Kansas, with an overall growth rate of 11% by 2028 (O*Net, 2018).
+Though salaries differ between employment settings, the median income for a Kansas medical manager is $86,040 per year (O*Net, 2018).

 Kansas has quite a few major health employers that may hire health services managers.
 Employers in this area include Brookdale, Quest Diagnostics, and GraceMed Health Clinic.